Kahler-Einstein metrics with edge singularities

 \subsection{Function spaces}

 To conclude this section of preliminary material, we review the various function spaces used below.
-These are the `wedge and edge' H\"older spaces, as well as the spaces of conormal and polyhomogeneous functions necessary for our treatment of the the higher regularity theory.
+These are the `wedge and edge' H\"older spaces, as well as the spaces of conormal and polyhomogeneous functions necessary for our treatment of the higher regularity theory.
 The wedge H\"older spaces are the ones used in \cite{J2,D}, and are naturally associated to the incomplete edge geometry.
 The edge spaces, introduced in \cite{Ma1} are also naturally associated to this geometry and have some particularly favorable properties stemming from their invariance under dilations.
 Using this, certain parts of the proofs below become quite simple.
 The wedge H\"older spaces, on the other hand, are closer to standard H\"older spaces, and indeed reduce to them when $\beta = 1$.
 They impose stronger regularity conditions.
-Since we use both types of spaces here, we describe many of the proofs below with respect in both settings in hopes of giving the reader a better sense of their relative advantages.
+Since we use both types of spaces here, we describe many of the proofs below in both settings.
+This is important for applications and should also give the reader a better sense of their relative advantages.

 Before giving any of the formal definitions below, let us recall that a H\"older space is naturally associated to a distance function $d$ via the H\"older seminorm

 We only need to take the supremum over points with distance at most $1$ apart, since if $d(p, p') > 1$, then this quotient is bounded by $2 \sup |u|$.
 The two different spaces below differ simply through the different choices of distance function $d$.